cloudsimplus/cloudsimplus/README.md

   [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), it will be easier to understand and extend.
 - **Division of very long and confuse methods into small, clean and meaningful ones that usually make just one thing each one**: when using the approach of reading the code to understand how it works, it is very difficult to figure out what is happening into a method with dozen or hundred lines.
-And I'm not even talking about the problems to maintain such methods.
+And we'm not even discussing the problems to maintain such methods.
   Thus, little methods with just one responsibility and with meangniful names are easier to maintain.
   Further, they improve reuse and extension, the most important parts for you that are creating cloud simulations.
 - **Improved class hierarchy following the [Interface Segregation Principle (ISP)](https://en.wikipedia.org/wiki/Interface_segregation_principle)